DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-improving-the-activity-log-and-timeline-again.md

 Before now, the design of the activity log did not show all of the details relating to an event.

-For example, the make offer or change offer event did not show the conditons of the offer.
+For example, the ‘offer made‘ and ‘offer changed’ event did not show the conditons of the offer.
+This means users cannot tell that an offer was changed due to a condition being add or removed.

-This means users cannot tell that an offer was changed due to a condition being removed or added.
+## What we did

-So we added all the relevant details for events relating to:
+We added all the relevant details for events relating to:

 - making or changing an offer including adding or removing conditions
 - updating the status of conditions